ctavolazzi/NovaSystem/README.md

 Welcome to Nova Process, a pioneering problem-solving method developed by AIECO that harnesses the power of a team of virtual experts to tackle complex problems.
 This open-source project provides an implementation of the Nova Process utilizing ChatGPT, the state-of-the-art language model from OpenAI.

+> [!FYI] This is a work in progress.
+Please feel free to make a pull request.
+> > I am one person developing my own SDK for fun and learning.
+I am not affiliated with OpenAI in any way.
+I am not a professional developer.
+I am a hobbyist.
+I am not a professional programmer.
+Most of the code I write should never be used in a production environment.
+> > You do not need my permission to use this code in your projects.
+BUT:
+> > If you do use it, understand that it is GNU licensed, meaning you will need to make your project open source as well.
+> > I am not responsible for any damages or losses that may occur from using this code.
+Use at your own risk.

+> [!WARNING] THIS IS NOT A PRODUCTION-READY SDK.
+IT IS A WORK IN PROGRESS.
+USE AT YOUR OWN RISK.

 ## Table of Contents

 1. [What is the Nova Process?](#about-nova-system)